networknext/next/docs/source/getting_started.rst

 Make sure to run the server on a public IP address because it will not work if you are behind NAT.

-Congratulations, Network Next is now ready to use! :)

 Welcome to Network Next, we look forward to working with you!

 - *Glenn Fiedler, CEO, Network Next.*